… or nasty SELECT key 😉

 However, refurbishing stuff inside that box is a whole different story.

 Here is how it looked after unboxing 🙂

 Disassembly revealed some dust devils 😉

-What is cool about this particular unit is that keycaps were made out of a polymer that didn’t have any flame retardants (bromides) in it, so I didn’t have to whiten ’em … except for function keys that were slightly yellowed.
+What is cool about this particular unit is that keycaps were made out of a polymer that didn’t have any flame retardants (bromides) in it, so I didn’t have to whiten ’em … except for slightly yellowed function keys.

-I’ve noticed a small spillage on a motherboard but fortunately not corrosive so simple cleaning it with isopropyl alcohol was a suitable fix.
+I’ve noticed a small spillage on a motherboard but fortunately not corrosive so simply cleaning it with isopropyl alcohol was a suitable fix.

 I was like …

 Anyway, Atari was shipped to the one and only Bartek030 for Ulitmate1M installation.
 Bart also supplied other gear made by Lotharek.